*The Alpha tent*

 The inside center height when set up as an Alpha Tent is approx. 23 inches.

 As for the Poles, I prefer THIN Aluminum shock corded poles (Cheaply available in any lengths from Easton), but thin fiberglass ones work just as well.
-If you do decide to cut old poles yourself, unstring your little poles, and cut each one till it is about one foot to 18 inches long ...cut them all the same length, and don't cut the end with the female socket, you'll need it to fit the other poles in as normal.
+If you do decide to cut old poles yourself, unstring your little poles, and cut each one till it is about one foot to 18 inches long ...Cut the poles to whatever length fits best in your gear, yet will still bow enough to form the "dome" of the Alpha Tent... cut them all the same length, and don't cut the end with the female socket, you'll need it to fit the other poles in as normal.
 At this point, PRE-PLANNING is crucial.
-While figuring what length to cut all your poles, remember that the TOTAL assembled length must be 111 inches, you lose a few inches when you stick the male end of each pole into the female socket, so figure accordingly.
-I like my poles to be around 13 inches long when collapsed, but your poles may have to be a different length depending on the depths of your pole sockets.
+While figuring what length to cut all your poles, remember that the TOTAL assembled length must be 111 inches, you lose a little length each time you stick the male end of one pole into the female socket of the next pole, so figure accordingly.
+If using thinner fiberglass poles I like my poles to be around 13 inches long when collapsed, but your poles may have to be a different length depending on the depths of your pole sockets and the material from which the poles are made.
+I like my poles to be even shorter when using quality Aluminum... shorter poles are easier to "stow in your gear and forget", as long as the shorter lengths will still bow enough to form the "Dome" of the Alpha Tent.

 Again, Make SURE your poles end up being a total of 111 inches long when assembled.
 Take a red wire nut and drill a hole through the end.
 Put one on each end of your finished 111 inch pole.
 Now run your elastic shock-cord through the whole assembly as normal, wire nuts and all. (see pic below for how the wire nuts go on...)